ToneAlchemy/BiasPro/README.md

 * **Left / Right Buttons:** Scroll through menus or adjust values.
 * **Center Button (Short Click):** Select an item, confirm an edit, or advance to the next field.
 * **Center Button (Long Hold):** Open the Tool Menu, access Sensor Telemetry, or return to the main screen.

+### RAW SENSORS (Diagnostics Mode)
+At the very end of the Tube Selection menu, there is a special **"RAW SENSORS"** profile.
+Selecting this enters a diagnostics mode that displays the raw telemetry data coming directly from the Analog-to-Digital Converter (ADC) before final mathematical conversions are applied.

+* **Raw ADC Counts (e.g., `CATH: 5254`):** These are the unconverted digital integer values read directly from the ADS1115 chip.
+The chip measures the physical voltage and outputs a proportional number ranging from `-32768` to `+32767`.
+* **Millivolts (e.g., `41.04mV`):** The system mathematically converts the raw integer count into actual millivolts (`mV`).
+   * For the **Cathode**, this millivolt reading translates directly into Milliamps (mA) due to the 1Ω shunt resistor.
+   * For the **Plate**, this millivolt reading is later multiplied by your calibrated Voltage Scale Factor to calculate the true High Voltage.

+This screen is highly useful for troubleshooting probe connections, checking for ADC noise, or manually verifying the calibration math.

 ### Firmware Quirks (By Design)